Instant Pot Korean Burritos

 I wasn’t sure if this would be as good as the food carts, but I was surprised to find it was pretty close.
 This recipe isn’t super authentic.
 However, it is super delicious, and that’s what counts.
 I’m definitely adding this to our normal rotation, who doesn’t love a burrito???
 P.S. the leftovers are just as good, if not better, the next day!!

-If you like this recipe, check out more Easy Dinner Ideas below:
+If you like this recipe, check out more Easy Dinner Recipes

-I hope you get a chance to make these Instant Pot Koren Burritos.
-If you love fun and delicious recipes…and cocktails, sign up for my email list and I will send them right to your inbox.
-In addition to my email list, you can also follow me on Instagram and Facebook.
+If you love fun and delicious recipes and cocktails, sign up for my email list and I will send them right to your inbox.
+In addition to my email list, you can also follow me on Pinterest so you never miss a recipe.
 Thanks for checking out my site!